boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.11 =
+* Improvements to CloudSponge signup process

 = 1.3.10 =
 * Fixed bug that caused irregularities when searching for banned users to invite to group
 * Added Catalan translation